zgrylmz/Meal-App/README.md

-🍽️ Meal App
-Meal App is a user-friendly recipe platform where you can discover, share, and manage your favorite meals from around the world.
+🍽️ Meal App is a user-friendly recipe platform where you can discover, share, and manage your favorite meals from around the world.

 🔑 Features